 7.10A (1) The Executive Director may require a visiting lawyer to

 (2) If a visiting lawyer fails or refuses to comply with a requirement under subrule (1) within 20 calendar days, or such longer time that the Executive Director may permit in writing,

 (3) A visiting lawyer who is affected by subrule (2) may apply to the Executive Director for restoration of any or all rights lost under that subrule and the Committee may, in its discretion, grant the application, subject to any conditions it considers to be in the public interest.

 (4) A visiting lawyer, or applicant who is charged with an offence under a federal statute must, as soon as practicable, give written notice to the Executive Director of

-(2) A lawyer applying under his Rule must fulfill all of the following requirements:
+(2) A lawyer applying under this rule must fulfill all of the following requirements:

-(3) To qualify for call, admission and enrolment, a lawyer applying under this Rule need not pass any transfer examinations, however the lawyer must certify in a prescribed form that he or she has reviewed and understands all of the materials provided by the Education Committee.
+(3) To qualify for call, admission and enrollment, a lawyer applying under this rule need not pass any transfer examinations, however the lawyer must certify in a prescribed form that he or she has reviewed and understands all of the materials provided by the Education Committee.

 (2) The Society may agree to allow the other governing body concerned to assume responsibility for the conduct of disciplinary proceedings under 7.13A(1), including expenses of the proceeding.

 (3) In deciding whether to agree under 7.13A(2), the primary considerations will be the public interest, convenience and cost.